Monitoring Resources#

 ** - only available to users who are logged in.

-Notes on XDMoD Syntax
+XDMoD Syntax

-• a “PI” is a project account (e.g., ucb-general or ucb124_asc1)
+• A “PI” is a project account (e.g., ucb-general or ucb124_asc1)

-Step 4: Become a pro!
+Step 4: Become a pro!#

 XDMoD can query a seemingly endless number of metrics, more than could ever be described in this documentation.
 To learn how to query specific metrics, customize your views, etc., please refer to the XDMoD documentation.

-Example use case
+Example use case#

 • Go to the Usage tab.

 • In the “Metrics and Options” menu, choose CPU Hours: Total to create a graph of total CPU hours consumed over a default period.
-In XDMoD syntax a “CPU Hour” refers to a “core hour” (for a single job, this would be the number of ntasks a user chooses in their job script multipled by how long the job runs).
+In XDMoD syntax a “CPU Hour” refers to a “core hour” (for a single job, this would be the number of ntasks a user chooses in their job script multiplied by how long the job runs).

 • Click anywhere on the blue line in the graph to expose the “Drill Down” menu: